The Yoga Lunchbox

 February 27, 2015 by Guest Author Leave a Comment

 By Astrid Vause I have been practicing yoga for a while now, in fact I am a yoga teacher, but it wasn't until I got sick that I fell deeply in love with this beautiful practice and it's healing powers.
 It was a warm sunny and vibrant day in my new home in Los Angeles and my children were building towers with wooden blocks and laughing as they toppled over.
 I sat on the floor with my knees tucked up to my chest and watched the crashing blocks, wincing as they hit the ground.
-I felt like … [Read more...]
+I felt like I too had … [Read more...]

 Filed Under: How Yoga Helped Me Tagged With: ashtanga, Crohns disease, depression, illness, suffering, yoga